 Different running shoes have slightly different shapes, especially in the toe box.

-The running shoe should have about a thumbnail’s width between the end of your toes and the shoe in terms of length.
+In terms of length, the running shoe should have about a thumbnail’s width between the end of your toes and the shoe.

 If the shoe is squishing your toes together, your toenails are more apt to run against the sides or front of the shoe, which can cause bruised toenails.

-Shoelaces are there for a reason: they allow you to tighten your shoe and customize the fit.
+Shoelaces are there for an important reason.
+They allow you to tighten your shoe and customize the fit.

 Runner’s toenail can occur from excessive sliding of your foot inside the running shoe.

-There are different running shoe lacing patterns that you can use, and it’s usually helpful to play around with each to see what works best for you.
+There are different running shoe lacing patterns, and it’s usually helpful to experiment with each to see what works best for you.

-Runners focus a lot on their running shoes in terms of preventing toenails from falling off running, but your socks matter, too.
+Runners focus a lot on their running shoes to prevent toenails from falling off running, but your socks matter, too.

 Cushioned running socks with a seamless toe can help absorb force and shield your toenails from ramming into the end of the shoe.

-With that said, it’s important to ensure your running shoes still fit properly with a thicker, more cushioned sock.
-You should ideally bring the running socks you want to wear with you when you are fitted for running shoes, or speak to the specialist to get the right socks while you are there.
+That said, it is important to ensure your running shoes still fit properly with a thicker, more cushioned sock.
+You should ideally bring the running socks you want to wear when you are fitted for running shoes or speak to the specialist to get the right socks while you are there.

 Running socks should be moisture-wicking.